-School supply lists are not issued for 8th and 9th graders; your individual teachers will give you detailed information if they expect you to have specific items.
+School supply lists are not issued for eighth and ninth graders; your individual teachers will give you detailed information if they expect you to have specific items.

-School photos for grades 8-12 will be taken on Wednesday, September 4 and Thursday, September 5.
+School photos for grades 8-12 are scheduled for Wednesday, September 7 and Thursday, September 8.